sbrl/Pepperminty-Wiki/README.md

 Is the feature you want to see not on this list or not implemented yet?
 [Open an issue](https://github.com/sbrl/Pepperminty-Wiki/issues/new) or [send a pull request](https://github.com/sbrl/Pepperminty-Wiki/pulls) - contributions welcome!

 ## Docker
 The recommended way of running Pepperminty Wiki is with a plain PHP-enabled web server.
-However, a docker container is generaourly provided by @SQL-enwiki.
+However, a docker container is generously provided by @SQL-enwiki.
 You can run it like so:

 ```bash
 docker run -d sqlatenwiki/peppermintywiki:stable